ethereum/ethereum-org-website/src/content/developers/docs/bridges/index.md

 To evaluate trustless bridges based on other factors, we must break them down into generalized message passing bridges and liquidity networks.

-- **Generalized Message Passing Bridges –** These bridges excel with security and the ability to transfer more complex data across chains.
+- **Generalized message passing bridges –** These bridges excel with security and the ability to transfer more complex data across chains.
 Typically, they are also good with cost-effectiveness.
 However, these strengths generally come at the cost of connectivity for light client bridges (ex: IBC) and speed drawbacks for optimistic bridges (ex: Nomad) that use fraud proofs.
-- **Liquidity Networks –** These bridges use atomic swaps for transferring assets and are locally verified systems (i.e., they use the underlying blockchains’ validators to verify transactions).
+- **Liquidity networks –** These bridges use atomic swaps for transferring assets and are locally verified systems (i.e., they use the underlying blockchains’ validators to verify transactions).
 As a result, they excel with security and speed.
 Moreover, they are considered comparatively cost-effective and offer good connectivity.
-However, the major tradeoff is their ability to pass more complex data – as they don’t support cross-chain message passing.
+However, the major tradeoff is their inability to pass more complex data – as they don’t support cross-chain message passing.

 ## Risk with bridges {#risk-with-bridges}